Serving Amarillo, Canyon, Dalhart and the surrounding Texas Panhandle

 The truth is that dentistry has progressed since amalgam was first used in the early 1800’s.
 Could you imagine your doctor using techniques that were in use during the Civil War?
 We now have safer, more esthetic materials that offer natural, non-toxic alternatives to amalgam.
 Why would you not want to choose these over mercury amalgam?
 But know that it is also more difficult for the dentist to place and not all dentists get the training needed to get predictable, beautiful results.
 Make sure your dentist has taken hands-on courses to enhance his or her skills.
 It can be the difference that gives you a healthy, beautiful smile.

-So, it goes without saying that I do not place mercury amalgam restorations.
-I have not placed amalgam since the early 1990’s.
-I have lots of information about mercury amalgam below including warning labels from the manufacturers themselves as well as some pictures of what happens to teeth with amalgam in them.
+So, it goes without saying that we do not place mercury amalgam restorations.
+We have not placed amalgam since the early 1990’s.
+We have lots of information about mercury amalgam below including warning labels from the manufacturers themselves as well as some pictures of what happens to teeth with amalgam in them.
 If you are interested in learning more, please read my blog about mercury amalgam.

 Actual Disclaimer and Safety Warning from a Mercury Amalgam Manufacturer

 - Proximal or occlusal contact to dissimilar metal restorations

 - In patients with sever renal deficiency

 - In patients with known allergies to amalgams